 Analyzing, understanding and providing information to the Board regarding crime trends and criminal behaviors is important to the Board in order to make an informed decision regarding a release.
-CAU personnel are on call 24-hours a day, seven days a week, assisting the Clemency Division with operations and involving pre-crisis planning, response to critical incidents and major investigations involving parole eligible offenders housed in the Georgia Department of Corrections.
-This unit collaborates with the Georgia Department of Corrections regarding Security Threat Groups (STG), gang offenders, offenders with Immigration and Customs detainers and those offenders who are classified with medical requirements in order to provide Parole Board Members with critical case information prior to the parole decision.
+CAU personnel are on call 24-hours a day, seven days a week, assisting the Clemency Division with operations and response to critical incidents and major investigations involving parole eligible offenders housed in the Georgia Department of Corrections.
+This unit collaborates with the Georgia Department of Corrections regarding Security Threat Groups (STG), gang offenders, offenders with Immigration and